flashsof/USD-FLASHER/README.md

 Final Result

-The tool will start, and you'll see colorful output in the terminal with the simulation process.
+The tool will start, and you'll pay 700usdt and start using the tool

 ---

-These are the exact commands you need to install and run the FLASH-USDT project on Termux.
-Let me know if you need further help!
+These are the exact commands you need to install and run the FLASH-USDT project on Termux